-Plus-Sizing or Up-Stepping are two terms given to the practice of increasing the diameter of your wheels whilst simultaneously reducing the profile of your tyres to keep the overall rolling radius the same.
+Plus-Sizing or Up-Stepping are two terms given to the practice of increasing the diameter of your wheels whilst simultaneously reducing the profile of your tires to keep the overall rolling radius the same.
 Plus sizing helps improve the handling of the car.

 What are alloy wheels locking nuts and locking bolts?

 A set of locking wheel nuts or locking wheel bolts functions like a regular nut or bolt, but requires a special key tool for installation and removal.
-Locking wheel nuts & wheel bolts are designed to only be loosened when the appropriate key is used to turn them and therefore offer great protection from wheel and tyre theft.
+Locking wheel nuts & wheel bolts are designed to only be loosened when the appropriate key is used to turn them and therefore offer great protection from wheel and tire theft.
 The simple installation of locking nuts or locking bolts makes them an easy way to secure your alloy wheels